piadi-su/ash-wm/readme.md

 ## Features

-- ash-wm use Dwindle as it's main tyling layout
+- "ash-wm uses Dwindle as its main tiling layout
-- it commpact with is ~1800 lines of code
+- It is compact, with only is ~1800 lines of code
+- IPC and EWMH support
-- uses just ~4mb of ram
+- uses less than ~4mb of ram

 ## config